What Receipts Should 1099 Contractors Keep for Taxes?

 Try mozey FreeReceipts 1099 Contractors Commonly Forget to Keep

-Business gifts.The IRS allows up to $25 per recipient per year.
-Send holiday gifts to 20 clients and that is $500 in deductions.
-Keep receipts and note the recipient's name on each one.
+Business gifts.Up to $25 per recipient per year.
+20 client gifts = $500 in deductions.
+Note the recipient's name on each receipt.

 The $75 Rule and Other Receipt Exceptions You Should Know